rails-inspire-django/django-turbo-helper/doc/source/main.rst

     ...
   ]

 The turbo stream and frame rendering uses **turbo_response.renderers.DjangoTemplates** by default.
 If you want to change this default import string with the Django setting **TURBO_RESPONSE_RENDERER**.
+For example, if you want to render all templates through Jinja2 you can use **turbo_response.renderers.Jinja2**.
+In almost all cases however there is probably no need to change the default settings.

 **Note**: This install does not include any client libraries (Turbo or Stimulus).
 You may wish to add these yourself using your preferred Javascript build tool, or use a CDN.
 Please refer to the Hotwire documentation on installing these libraries.